dyninst/dyninst/docs/dataflowAPI/overview.rst

 Abstract Syntax Tree
-  An :cpp:class:`Abstract Syntax Tree <Dyninst::AST>` (AST) represents a symbolic expression of an instruction’s semantics.
+  An :cpp:class:`Abstract Syntax Tree <Dyninst::AST>` (AST) represents a symbolic expression of an instruction's semantics.
 Specifically, an AST specifies how the value of an abstract location is modified by the instruction.

 Assignment